Logo

 There are several proven strategies: focus on organic channels like Reddit marketing and SEO that have near-zero marginal costs, improve your conversion rates through better landing pages and messaging, implement referral programs, double down on the channels with the lowest CAC, and invest in content marketing that compounds over time.
 Tools like MediaFast help you leverage Reddit as a near-zero CAC acquisition channel.

-The average CAC for SaaS companies ranges from $200 to $500 for SMB-focused products and can reach $5,000 to $20,000+ for enterprise SaaS.
-B2C SaaS typically has lower CAC ($50 to $200) due to shorter sales cycles.
+Blended CAC for SaaS companies varies widely by industry and customer segment.
+According to First Page Sage's benchmark data across 27 SaaS industries, SMB-focused products commonly land between $274 and $1,450, while enterprise SaaS can range from about $2,190 up to $14,772 or more.
+B2C SaaS typically has the lowest CAC, roughly $64 to $519, thanks to shorter sales cycles.
 Your ideal CAC depends on your average contract value and customer lifetime value.

 CAC payback period is the number of months it takes to recover the cost of acquiring a customer.
 It is calculated by dividing your CAC by the average monthly revenue per customer.
 A payback period under 12 months is considered healthy for most SaaS companies.
 Shorter payback periods mean faster reinvestment into growth and less cash flow pressure on the business.